-The Trust is governed by a Board of Trustees selected for their skills and experience in order to guide the work of the Trust, and its Patron is The former Prince of Wales.
-Management of the Trust is delegated to a team of fourteen staff, led by a Director.
+The Trust is governed by a Board of Trustees selected for their skills and experience in order to guide the work of the Trust, and its Patron is His Majesty King Charles III.
+Management of the Trust is delegated to a team of fifteen staff, led by a Director.